rese1f/rese1f/README.md

 # Hi, I'm Wenhao Chai 👋

-## About Me

-- 🎓 In coming CS PhD student.
+- 🎓 Incoming CS PhD student.
 - 🎓 Ex Graduate Student at University of Washington
 - 🎓 Ex undergraduate at Zhejiang University
 - 🔬 My research spans a wide range of topics in computer vision and deep learning.
 I love exploring innovative ideas that bridge theory and real-world applications.